maybe you were meant to read this…

 Those people didn’t look like me, and they weren’t photographers, so how was I supposed to step in shoes that weren’t designed for my feet?

-There are three steps I took to become my own “anyone,” and this is an inherent gift we are all born with, so you are without excuse.
 The first step is to imagine.
-Be as persistent in imagining the best-case scenario as you are in the worst-case.
+Not casually.
+Persistently.
+Be just as committed to imagining the best-case scenario as you are to spiraling through the worst-case one.
 There is no such thing as false hope, only false assumptions.
-When you let your imagination go to all ends of the spectrum, you will realize that the possibility of failure is one of a million outcomes to your reality.
+When you let your imagination run the full spectrum, you realize that failure is only one outcome among many, not the default ending.

-The second step is to imagine, this time, on paper.
+The second step is to imagine on paper.
 Write it down.
-Run the Google search.
-Ask the “dumb” questions, and stop telling yourself they’re dumb.
-If you can scroll on a feed for thirty minutes, you can run a Google search for one.
-The world is literally your oyster when you realize how massive it is.
-So start exploring.
+Search it.
+Ask the questions you’ve labeled as “dumb” and stop apologizing for not knowing yet.
+If you can scroll on your phone for thirty minutes, you can research something for five.
+The world opens up when you actually engage with it instead of assuming the answers are out of reach.

 Previous